 And now for Tennyson's version.
 Now, I'm quite fond of Tennyson, but it has to be admitted that what he did to this poem is like every cliche about Victorian sentimentality rolled into one.
 Take a guess: what do you think he uses to break the widow's tearless grief?
 Is it the sight of bloody wounds?
 Is it the look in her husband's lifeless eyes?
 Is it the gore streaming through his beautiful hair?
 No...

 If you said, "the sight of her innocent child", you would be correct.
-Guðrún is perhaps the least sentimental mother of all Germanic mythology - she killed her own infant children to get revenge on their father, her second husband (after Sigurðr), and sent her adult sons to their deaths to avenge the death of her daughter.
+Guðrún is perhaps the least sentimental mother of all Germanic legend - she killed her own infant children to get revenge on their father, her second husband (after Sigurðr), and sent her adult sons to their deaths to avenge the death of her daughter.
 She wasn't really one to be comforted by the idea of living for her sweet child.
 However, here's Tennyson:

 Home they brought her warrior dead